 Think about what you’ll be using the Bluetooth tracker for before your purchase.
 Will you use it to find your keys, your wallet, your backpack, or to track your pet?

-Some Bluetooth trackers have additional features like a thin, card-like shape for your wallet, water-resistance or out of range alerts on your phone when the tracker goes out of range.
+Some Bluetooth trackers have additional features like a thin, card-like shape for your wallet, water resistance, and out-of-range alerts on your phone for when you forget to take your things with you.

 Some you can share with your family and friends through the accompanying app if the item you want to track is used by a few people.